deltabeard/Peanut-GB/README.md

 ## SDL2 Example

-An example implementation is given in peanut_sdl.c, which uses SDL2 to draw the screen and take input.
+The flagship example implementation is given in peanut_sdl.c, which uses SDL2 to draw the screen and take input.
 Run `cmake` or `make` in the ./examples/sdl2/ folder to compile it.

-Execute in command line with `peanut-sdl game.gb` which will automatically create the save file `game.sav` for the game if one isn't found.
-Or run with `peanut-sdl game.gb save.sav` to specify a save file.
-Or even `peanut-sdl` to create a *drop zone* window that you can drag and drop a ROM file to.
+Run `peanut-sdl`, which creates a *drop-zone* window that you can drag and drop a ROM file into.
+Alternatively, run in a terminal using `peanut-sdl game.gb`, which will automatically create the save file `game.sav` for the game if one isn't found.
+Or, run with `peanut-sdl game.gb save.sav` to specify a save file.

 ### Screenshot